thindil/vim-ada/README.md

   for generating code documentation.
 For generating documentation from Ada code, you may need file *robodocada.rc* from https://github.com/thindil/roboada

-Additionally, set included `.vimrc` file as your configuration file (or source it from your configuration file).
-Since version 8.0 of vim-ada it is required, because all plugins are managed by Plug plugin which must be installed first.

 ## Plugins

 ### A.vim